ils-mac/TR-Inversa/unidad5/semana14/traducción-modismos-mexicanos.md

 ## Traducir en variantes del inglés estadounidense

-Al traducir el español hablado al inglés estadounidense... you may feel tempted to adopt one of the many American English varieties used in the United States.
+Al traducir el español hablado al inglés estadounidense... you may feel tempted to adopt one of the many [American English varieties](https://www.pbs.org/speak/seatosea/americanvarietie) used in the United States, which include [African American Vernacular English](https://www.linkedin.com/posts/michaelreidinterculturalist_language-media-aave-activity-7024290726339358721-kb6O?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAiGvt4B1PfayL7m1ayZu0mc22Vwgcd9t2Y), Midwestern English, Southern English, Californian English, or Chicano English to name a few.
+If that's a strategy that you elect, you'll need to be careful to achieve authenticity and consistency in voice, while avoiding caricatures and discriminatory characterizations.

-### What to Watch and Read

--
+For example, while often taken to be a monolith, there are actually many [regional variations of Southern English](https://excelenglishinstitute.com/southern-dialects-the-warm-melodic-voices-of-the-south), and when writing in Southern English we'll need to navigate [problematic stereotypes around intelligence and cultural backwardness](https://thecolgatemaroonnews.com/51444/commentary/culture-and-diversity-let-the-south-tell-you-what-it-means) as well.

+Vocabulary usage around the United States is fairly specific, so having the same speaker use "soda" and "pop" in a dialogue may not make sense, as illustrated in this set of [linguistic maps on usage differences](https://brilliantmaps.com/linguistic-maps-that-divide-americans).

+Finally, while representation in U.S. media has historically focused most on White American men, the United States is very multicultural.
+The speech you choose to have an individual speak needs to be authentic from the perspective of intersectional identities as well.

 ## Recursos Lingüísticos